jtcaovan/shopping-cart/README.md

 ## Challenges
 * Struggled to implement Redux into the application, used Redux-Toolkit to simplify the process.
 * Implementing nested Routes with react-router hooks
-* Organizing and structuring a larger project, especially when implementing Redux
+* Organizing and structuring a larger project, especially with Redux
 * Styling elements for better UX design.
 * Issues with deployment through github pages - used Heroku instead

-## Immediate Concerns/Updates
+## Immediate issues
-* Optimize images for quicker loading
+* Optimize images for quicker loading (properly size images)
 * Fix responsive design of site

 ## Potential Updates